algesten/hreq/README.md

 ### Redirects

 By default hreq follows up to 5 redirects.
-This currently works only for "standard" redirects such as 301, 302 etc. There are plans to also support 307 and 308 with the [Expect-100] mechanic.
 Redirects can be turned off by using an explicit agent in the same way as for retries.

 ## Compression